-The CA, CSS and PIV Content Signing private signature keys shallmust be backed upaccounted for and protected under the same multipersonmulti-person control as the original signature key.
-At least one copy of the private signature key shall be stored off-site.
-All copies of the CA private signature key shall be accounted for and protected in the same manner as the original.
-Backup procedures shall be included in the CA's CPS must be stored off-site.
+All backups of the CA, CSS and PIV Content Signing private signature keys must be accounted for and protected under the same multi-person control as the original signature key.
+At least one copy of the CA private signature key must be stored off-site.
 For all other keys, backup, when permitted, must provide security controls consistent with the protection provided by the original cryptographic module.
 Backed up private signature key(s) must not be exported or stored in plaintext form outside the cryptographic module.